Child Sexual Exploitation (CSE)

 - They may be receiving more messages than usual on their mobile or social media, or you may notice them receiving odd calls or messages.

-- You may notice they are in possession of new, or expensive items and they may not be able to explain how they got them.
+- You may notice they are in possession of new phone , or expensive items and they may not be able to explain how they got them.

 What to do

 If you feel you, or someone you know is being sexually exploited, it’s really important that you tell someone about this.
-Remember sexual exploitation is a crime and needs to be reported, as this is absolutely the right thing to do.
+Remember sexual exploitation is a crime and needs to be reported.

 - If you feel you are in immediate danger call the police immediately on 999.